stywmy/SMFuse/README.md

 python predict.py
 ```

-Attention: Before running, it is necessary to comment out the code of the second stage
+Note: Before running, it is necessary to comment out the code of the second stage.
+Similarly, you need to comment out irrelevant parts of the train_utils/train_and_ eval.py, src/model.py, and my_dataset.py code.

 In the second stage:
 Please put the structure diagram obtained in the first stage into a folder, modify the corresponding path in predict.exe, and then run the following prompt: